instructure/canvas-lms/doc/templates/rest/basics.md

 HTTPS.
 By default, open source installs have this requirement as well.
-Open source installs are strongly encouraged to require SSL for API calls, since the username and password are sent in the clear for HTTP Basic Auth if SSL is not used.
+Open source installs are strongly encouraged to require SSL for API calls, since the username and password are sent in the clear for HTTP Basic Auth, or the access token for oauth, if SSL is not used.

 Note that if you make an API call using HTTP instead of HTTPS, you will be redirected to HTTPS.
-However, at that point, the username and password have already been sent in clear over the internet.
+However, at that point, the credentials have already been sent in clear over the internet.
 Please make sure that you are using HTTPS.

 API Keys
 --------

-GET requests to the API can be made with any valid username/password combination.
-However, any modifying request such as a PUT, POST or DELETE will require a developer API key to be sent with the request data.
+When using HTTP Basic Auth, all requests will require a developer API key to be sent with the request data.
 Contact your Canvas LMS administrator to request an API key.
+The developer key is not required when using an access token.

 The API is a work in progress, and the web UI for managing API keys is still in development.
 If you are running your own Canvas LMS instance,